Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Additional experimental details.

 \subsection{Extended numerical values}

-We further substantiate the findings presented in Figure \ref{fig:ablation_comp} by providing detailed results in Tables \ref{tab:CIFAR-10C} and \ref{tab:CIFAR-100C}.
+We further substantiate the findings presented in Figure \ref{fig:ablation_components} by providing detailed results in Tables \ref{tab:CIFAR-10C} and \ref{tab:CIFAR-100C}.
 The tables showcase a comprehensive performance comparison of the impact of the different components of our approach, which empirically motivate our model.
 These results are reported for different corruption benchmarks on the CIFAR-10, CIFAR-10.1, CIFAR-10C, CIFAR-100, and CIFAR-100C datasets, respectively, using a ViT-B/32 backbone.
-Also, Table \ref{tab:alldomains-det} extends the results obtained on the different domains of PACS and OfficeHome, whose average results were reported in the main paper.
-We can observe that only in one out of the different datasets and domains, \Ours{} underperforms previous SoTA, with a marginal performance gap, i.e., -0.19\%.